 Raw Material Price

-The volatility in foreign exchange market, increase in crude oil prices and raw material prices may impact on finished goods prices, as a result, our profitability is likely to be affected in 1 Q FY 2018.
+The volatility in foreign exchange market, increase in crude oil prices and raw material prices may impact on finished goods prices, as a result, our profitability is likely to be affected in Q4 FY 2018.

-The global markets for Pigment and Agrochemical products are improving, while Caustic Chlorine ECU have shown sign of improvement.
+The global markets for Pigment and Agrochemical products are improving, while Basic Chemicals ECU have already been improved.

 The Market Dynamics are changing rapidly.
 While Net Profit after tax at Group and Company level has increased in FY 2017.
-The Group Profitability may be affected due to unpredictable market trends, rupee/dollar exchange rate and crude oil prices Fluctuation in ECU prices of Caustic Chlorine.
+The Group Profitability may be affected due to unpredictable market trends, rupee/dollar exchange rate and crude oil prices Fluctuation in ECU prices of Basic Chemicals.